icehuli/dllchecker/README.md

 C:\Program Files (x86)\SketchUp\SketchUp 2013\Plugins\su_pluginn_name\dllChecker.dll
 C:\Program Files (x86)\SketchUp\SketchUp 2013\Plugins\su_pluginn_name\dll\Dlls_Install.exe

-Tt is used to copy all xxx.dll files under su_pluginn_name\dll folder into your SketchUp installation folder, which is "C:\Program Files (x86)\SketchUp\SketchUp 2013" in this case.
+It copys all xxx.dll files under su_pluginn_name\dll folder into your SketchUp installation folder, which is "C:\Program Files (x86)\SketchUp\SketchUp 2013" in this case.

 In a .rb file it can use the extension as